lennoknet/vein-server/Deb13-Documentation.md

 ### Preparation

 At debian installation we here used US locale and keyboard, East Coast time zone, set up the admin root with password 12345678 and user control with password 1234.
 As software packages we deselected all desktop window managers and selected SSH, so only standard-system utilities and SSH server was selected.
+This you may adjust to your needs.

 After installation, find out the IP address to connect via ssh user "control" and enter.